eltontay/battleship/README.md

    - Length 4
    - Length 5
      Each ship are to be arranged either horizontally or vertically
+4. Number of blasts available are dependent on the number of battleships
-4. Goal is to sink the opponent's battleship
+5. Goal is to sink the opponent's battleship
-5. Each player take their turn to call the coordinates
+6. Each player take their turn to call the coordinates
-6. After each turn, coordinates will be printed out and announce if opponent ship is occupied by that coordinate.
+7. After each turn, coordinates will be printed out and announce if opponent ship is occupied by that coordinate.
-7. When a ship is sunk, "Player X ship is sunk" will be printed out.
+8. When a ship is sunk, "Player X ship is sunk" will be printed out.
-8. Game ends when all battleship are sunk.
+9. Game ends when all battleship are sunk.
-9. Exception handling
+10. Exception handling

 ## Example Input